Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Do adult BH HCBS providers bill for Non-Medical Transportation (NMT)?

-BH HCBS providers would only provide and bill NMT if they are enrolled Medicaid transportation providers and are assigned transportation by the manager.
+BH HCBS providers would only provide and bill NMT if they are enrolled Medicaid transportation providers and are assigned transportation by the transportation manager.
 Transportation is assigned via enrollee choice within the appropriate level of service or rotation when no choice is expressed.
 When billing for NMT, enrolled Medicaid transportation providers must receive prior authorization from the transportation manager and bill through eMedNY through the same billing process as fee-for-service Non-Emergency Medical Transportation (NEMT).

 Can adult BH HCBS providers bill for mileage for staff trips related to an individual’s goal?